ciberkleid/carvel-demo/README.md

             -o temp/hello-app-bundle
 ```

-Your friends can create/update their own [overrides values file](values.yml) and run ytt and kbld to process the configuration.
+Your friends can create/update their own overrides values file and run ytt and kbld to process the configuration.
+In this case, let's say that your friends added the override file [values.yml](values.yml).
-In this case, let's store the YAML output in a file to use later.
+Also, let's store the YAML output in a file to use later.
 ```shell
 ytt -f temp/hello-app-bundle/config \
     -f temp/hello-app-bundle/.imgpkg/images.yml \